funkyfuture/docker-nest-of-serpents/README.md

 ![image](http://i2.mirror.co.uk/incoming/article2357510.ece/ALTERNATES/s1200/The-Monty-Python-team-imitate-journalist-and-broadcaster-Alan-Whicker.jpg)

-This repo provides two Ubuntu-derived image that has the following interpreters installed.
+This repo provides two Ubuntu-derived image that have the following interpreters installed.
 (They are distributed to different images due to limitations in the Docker hub's automated build system.)

 ###### `funkyfuture/nest-of-serpents:latest`